 - opening your relationship can be work around if one partner is into kink (sexual taste for fetishes, unusual sexual activities =- BDSM, role-playing, dom/sub) and the other is into vanilla sex

 - opening your relationship can increase erotic charge in the primary relationship for some couples

-- not for couples who commitment means being sexually exclusive
+- not for couples who desire sexual exclusivity

-- doesn’t work as a solution to a failing sex life or other relationship problems
+- doesn’t work as a solution for a failing sex life or other relationship problems

 - some people can’t separate love and sex well, so they tend to find an open relationship difficult